Advanced Photography Technique: Brenizer Method Panorama

 i suggest microsoft ice, really fast and works good

 I try to use this method at least once per photoshoot.
 When done correctly in the right setting, this shot can really impress your clients.
-Take a look at a few I did…http://jaycassariophoto.com/bokah-panoramas/
+Take a look at a few I did…jaycassariophoto.com/bokah-panoramas/

 hi Roman..